 Fewer Tenants Can Mean Less Conflict

-A single person or family living in a single-family unit shrinks the chance for conflict between tenants.
-(In rare cases, landlords may deal with conflicts between single family tenants and neighbors in nearby buildings.)
+A single person or family living in a single-family unit lessens the chance for conflict between tenants.
+(In rare cases, landlords may deal with conflicts between single family tenants and neighbors in nearby buildings, though.)